 Driving a houseboat is different than driving a car, but is not that difficult.
 The marina staff will walk you through driving the boat when you pick it up.
 Most people get the hand of maneuvering the boat within a few minutes.

-For the boats departing from Beaver Creek or Burnside Marinas, a $500 deptosit is due at the time of booking, which applies towards your total amount.
+A $500 deposit (down payment) is due at the time of booking, which applies towards your total amount.
 The remaining amount is due 45 days prior to your trip.

 Give us a call at 888-454-8825, and one of our reservation agents will be happy to check availability for you.
 It's helpful if you already have an idea of when you want to go and what boat you're most interested in when you call.

 Alternatively, you can contact us online with your availability request, and one of our agents will be happy to get back to you with the information you need.

 Lake Cumberland is a very popular lake.
 Some of our boats have been known to book out more than two years in advance.
 The earlier the better is a good rule to follow, particularly if you have an exact date in mind for your trip, or if you're planning a trip over a holiday weekend or during a special event.

 However, if you're flexible with your dates or the exact houseboat model, we can almost always find a trip for you even a few weeks before hand.

 Yes, linens and bath towels are provided on all boats.
 Be sure to pack beach towels, hand towels, and kitchen towels.